galactic2005/PEModUtils/README.md

 debugPrint(fileutil._VERSION) -- returns the current version of fileutil
 ```

-Refer to the DOC_ files or the wiki for documentation of utilites.
+Refer to the documentation folder or online wiki for how to utilize the modules.

 ### LUA Stage Recreations